gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 Finally your test suite should give you confidence that your code changes are correct and you did not break anything.
-A green suite is an indicator that you can deploy without worries to production.
+A green suite is an indicator that you can deploy to production without worries.
 Green tests should give the individual developer a good feeling about his code changes.
 Thereby tests act as a productivity booster so you can make changes faster and deliver features in less time -- always